RolandoDrRobot/MonsterCapital-FrontEnd/Readme.md

 - Enable Invest section - Swap USDC for Orbs (so we can sell the orbs to our private investors)

 ### 🐝 Tech debt
+- Replace "Cora" by "Orb" in the names of the files
 - Back button for Rewards page
 - Repair amount to send bug
 - Refactor how we mint NFTs